Tyrese-BlockWarrior/likecoin-cosmos-pluto/README.md

 ## Development

-Run `pnpm install -D` for installing dependencies and development tools.
+Run `yarn` for installing dependencies and development tools.

-Run `pnpm run dev` for development server.
+Run `yarn dev` for development server.

-Run `pnpm build` for bundling the files.
+Run `yarn build` for bundling the files.